-The Swedish furniture company is known worldwide for their do-it-yourself furniture, meatballs, and their iconic stores.
+The Swedish furniture company is known worldwide for its do-it-yourself furniture, meatballs, and iconic stores.

-IKEA is well-known for its modernist furniture designs, its affordable household products, and (in the U.S.) its cafeteria and restaurant-quality food options.
+It is well-known for its modernist furniture designs, affordable household products, and (in the US) its cafeteria and restaurant-quality food options.

 Most major cities have a local store that serves them and the surrounding smaller towns.